Dear family and friends,

 When we got home Deborah and I did some

-never regret becoming a sailor.
-I've sailed a lot this spring,
+becoming a sailor.
+I've sailed a lot this spring, summer and

-Yacht Club, because the water level in Lake Ontario has dropped so low
+Highland Yacht Club, because the water level in Lake Ontario has

-that I can't get my boat out with the trailer anymore.
-I will
+dropped so low that I can't get pull my boat up the ramp

-to keep it in the water all the time from now on, in its own
+in the water all the time from now on, in its own slip.
+It

-This isn't such a bad deal - costs more, but I get to sail the boat
+costs more, but I will get to sail the boat more easily because I

-easily because I don't have to put it in the water each time I want to
+won't have to put it in the water each time I want to use it.

 ![]() |